Cancer Care Review

-The Quality and Outcomes Framework (QOF) requires all patients diagnosed with cancer to receive a CCR by their GP within six months of the GP receiving confirmation of their diagnosis.
+The Quality and Outcomes Framework (QOF) requires all patients diagnosed with cancer to receive a CCR by their GP within three months (from April 2014 this will change to six months) of the GP practice being notified that the person has a cancer diagnosis.

 The QOF lacked clarity surrounding what the CCR should consist of and what is helpful and necessary to include.
 As a result the patient experience is variable.

 The Macmillan primary care community has been proactive in supporting and developing an IT template for the CCR.

 How did we develop the Cancer Care Review?

 The Macmillan primary care community has worked with the main GP IT system providers, INPS and EMIS, to develop cancer care templates similar to those for other chronic disease templates to ensure consistency and quality.